DeviSharanyaPasala/Breast-Cancer-Detection/README.md

 ---

+### Experiment Notes
+- All models were trained using the same data splits and preprocessing steps.
+- Early stopping was used to reduce overfitting.
+- Performance differences were primarily driven by backbone architecture.

+---

 ### Why This Project Is Relevant
 - Demonstrates comparative model evaluation rather than single-model training
 - Highlights responsible metric selection for medical image classification